segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 The Data Lakes and Warehouses products are compatible using a mapping, but do not maintain exact parity with each other.
 This mapping helps you to identify and manage the differences between the two storage solutions, so you can easily understand how the data in each is related.
 You can [read more about the differences between Data Lakes and Warehouses](/docs/connections/storage/data-lakes/comparison/).

-When you use Data Lakes, you can either use Data Lakes as your _only_ source of data and query all of your data directly from S3, or you can use Data Lakes in addition to a data warehouse.
+When you use Data Lakes, you can either use Data Lakes as your _only_ source of data and query all of your data directly from S3 or Azure Data Lake Storage Gen2, or you can use Data Lakes in addition to a data warehouse.

 ## Set up Segment Data Lakes

+### Set up [AWS Data Lakes]
-For detailed instructions on how to configure Segment Data Lakes, see the [Data Lakes catalog page](/docs/connections/storage/catalog/data-lakes/).
+For detailed instructions on how to configure [AWS Data Lakes], see the [Data Lakes catalog page](/docs/connections/storage/catalog/data-lakes/).
 Be sure to consider the EMR and AWS IAM components listed below.

 ### EMR